cgyurik/qml_for_qchem/README.md

 ## Generic definition of the problem:

 ### Goal:
-For a family of chemical Hamiltonians (i.e., molecules), use a QML model to **learn a resticted quantum estimator of some property of the molecules**.
+For a family of chemical Hamiltonians (i.e., molecules), use a QML model to **predict some property of the molecules**.
-This QML model takes as an input *K* copies of a quantum state *ρ* (encoding some properties of the molecule) and some classical information on the molecule, and outputs the best estimate of property to predict.
+The QML model takes as an input *K* copies of a quantum state *ρ* (encoding some properties of the molecule) and some classical information on the molecule, and outputs the best estimate of property to predict.

 ![structure -> property diagram](figures/diagram.png)